ncouture/MockSSH/README.md

 Mock an SSH server and define all commands it supports (Python, Twisted)

-MockSSH is based on [kippo](http://code.google.com/p/kippo/), an SSH honeypot.
+MockSSH is derived from [kippo](http://code.google.com/p/kippo/), an SSH honeypot.

 Purpose
 -------